MORNING AFTER PILL

 What Is The Morning After Pill?

 There are two over the counter FDA-approved emergency contraception pills – Plan B One-Step and Next Choice.
 The “Morning After Pill” is a large dose of oral contraceptive levonorgestrel, a progestin hormone found in some birth control pills.
 It is not the same as RU486, commonly known as the “abortion pill.”

-Ella, another emergency contraception pill, is available by prescription only.
+Ella is another emergency contraception pill, available by prescription only.

-- Nausea and vomiting
+- Nausea & vomiting

-- Irregular and unpredictable menstrual periods
+- Irregular menstrual periods

-- Cramping and abdominal pain
+- Cramping & abdominal pain

 At PACN our Client Care Team is ready to help answer any questions about the Morning After Pill, pregnancy or the services we offer.